weaveworks/weave/site/troubleshooting.md

     * `established` - TCP connection and corresponding UDP path are up
- * Info - the failure reason for failed and retrying connections, or the encryption mode, data transport method, remote peer name and nickname for pending and established connections
+ * Info - the failure reason for failed and retrying connections, or the encryption mode, data transport method, remote peer name and nickname for pending and established connections, mtu if known

 ### <a name="weave-status-peers"></a>List Peers